truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Allow Kerberos Authentication" checkbox has been added to :menuselection:`Services --> SSH`.

+* The "Host Private Key" has been removed from :menuselection:`Services --> SSH`.

 * The "Power Off UPS" checkbox had been added to :menuselection:`Services --> UPS`.

 * The MediaBrowser Plugin has been renamed to Emby.